-Broadly, assessment can be divided into two main types being procedured in formal setting and for formal purposes and in other times it is done for informal and unconscious intentions.
+Broadly, assessment can be divided into two main types: informal setting and for formal purposes and in other times, it is done for informal and unconscious intentions.

-A-Formal Assessment: It usually refers to assessment that is planned, administered and carried out following formal procedures.
+A-Formal Assessment: It usually refers to the assessment that is planned, administered and carried out following formal procedures.
 (McKay, 2006)

 The procedures of assessment may be classroom-based or external procedures.
-Classroom assessment is usually prepared and conducted by teachers in classrooms, whereas external assessment is often prepred and administered by those outside the classroom .Sometimes an external test is procedured by those in a central education office and administered by schools.
+Classroom assessment is usually prepared and conducted by teachers in classrooms.
+External assessment is often prepared and administered by those outside the classroom.
+An external test is sometimes the procedure by those in a central education office and administered by schools.
 (McKay, 2006)

-B-Informal Assessment : It usually refers to classroom assessment including teachers' classroom observation, gestures, attitudes and facial expressions.
+B-Informal Assessment: It usually refers to classroom assessment including teachers' classroom observation, gestures, attitudes and facial expressions.
 It doesn't require measurement or scoring.
 It only aims at assessing learners' performance or behavior during a course.
-It aims also at correcting learners' work and participation in the course as well as motivating learners for further work.
+Informal assessment aims also at correcting learners' work and participation in the course as well as motivating learners for further work.